 - Sources access

-- The easy maintenance of different versions of the system
+- Easy maintenance of different versions of the embedded system

 What Are Some of the Different Embedded Linux Distributions?

-Instead, we’ll be focusing on the following three build system options:
+Instead, we’ll be focusing on the following three build system options, including alternatives to Yocto:

 “The Yocto Project.
 It’s not an embedded Linux Distribution, it creates a custom one for you.”
 Yocto Project

-The Yocto Project (YP) is an open-source collaboration project that helps developers create custom Linux-based systems regardless of the hardware architecture.
-A custom Linux BSP can also help optimize the performance of your device and streamline hardware integration.
+The Yocto Project (YP) is an open-source collaborative project that helps developers create custom Linux-based systems regardless of the hardware architecture.
+A custom Linux BSP can also help optimize the performance of your embedded device and streamline hardware integration.

 Poky is a reference distribution within the Yocto Project.
 It provides a starting point for creating custom Linux distributions using the Yocto Project’s tools and metadata.